 Keeping You Informed

-In addition to email, Student Services uses a number of other communication mediums to manage the various types of announcements we are asked to forward to students.
+In addition to email, Student Services uses a number of other forms of communication to make announcements to students.
 Announcements about UW activities, professional events or other opportunities for students that aren’t directly related to your academic program are posted on the Student Services blog.
 In addition to the blog, we also have several social media accounts.

 Here are the links:

 - Student Services Blog: uwioss.com

 Have quick advising question?
 Send it to one of our advising emails.